 7.)
 Additional Fleet Documents

 Depending on the desired scope of use, additional information about the vehicles can be maintained in eTASK Fleet Management.
 It is therefore advisable to consider what information might be needed by other departments and how this information can be maintained in eTASK.
-Organizationally, it should then be determined who will manage and document damages, costs, trips, accessories, fuel cards, and receipts accordingly
+Organizationally, it should then be determined who manages and documents damages, costs, trips, accessories, fuel cards, and receipts.

 Here is a list of additional information that can be maintained: